Plant nutrition: Zinc

 Zinc is required in a large number of enzymes and plays an essential role in DNA transcription.
 A typical symptom of zinc deficiency is the stunted growth of leaves, commonly known as "little leaf" and is caused by the oxidative degradation of the growth hormone auxin.

 Nickel

-In higher plants, nickel is absorbed by plants in the form of Ni2+ ion.
+In vascular plants, nickel is absorbed by plants in the form of Ni2+ ion.
 Nickel is essential for activation of urease, an enzyme involved with nitrogen metabolism that is required to process urea.
 Without nickel, toxic levels of urea accumulate, leading to the formation of necrotic lesions.
-In lower plants, nickel activates several enzymes involved in a variety of processes, and can substitute for zinc and iron as a cofactor in some enzymes.
+In non-vascular plants, nickel activates several enzymes involved in a variety of processes, and can substitute for zinc and iron as a cofactor in some enzymes.

 Chlorine

 Chlorine, as compounded chloride, is necessary for osmosis and ionic balance; it also plays a role in photosynthesis.

 Cobalt

 Cobalt has proven to be beneficial to at least some plants although it does not appear to be essential for most species.
 It has, however, been shown to be essential for nitrogen fixation by the nitrogen-fixing bacteria associated with legumes and other plants.